jellewe/programmeerproject/PROCESS.md

 # day 10

 I managed to finish the bar chart checkboxes today.
 I should still make the barchart content update when I press a button, but this shouldn't be too difficult to implement.
 I'm happy the checkboxes are fundamentally working now.

+# day 11

+Finished checkbox system.
+Made tooltip with information for map.
+Line chart and bar charts show messages if no data for country.

+# day 12

+Added titles to charts.
+Commented code.
+Fixed bug if undefined value for bar chart.
+Website style improvements.